high-moisture-corn

 • Ensure proper ventilation and airtight storage to prevent spoilage.

-• Regularly inspect storage facilities for signs of damage, pests, or mould.
+• Regularly inspect storage facilities for signs of damage, pests, or mold.

 1. Storage Additives: